ShimpeiGoto/RPMPS-T/README.md

 - toml (https://pypi.org/project/toml/)

 Please install them with your favorite tool such as pip or conda.

+We test the scripts with Numpy version 1.19.4, Matplotlib version 3.3.3, and toml version 0.10.2.

 # Compile
 You have to compile and install ITensor library at first.
 After that, please copy Makefile by